 If your safe speed on a steep grade is 40 mph, don't apply your brakes until your speed reaches 40 mph.
 Apply your brakes enough to reduce your speed to 35 mph.
 This should take about 3 seconds.
 Release the brakes.
 Repeat these steps until you reach the end of the downgrade.

 Railroad Crossing

 Railroad crossings are always dangerous.
-Always look both

-ways.
-Trains may come at any time from either direction.
+Always look both ways.
+Trains may come at any both ways.
+Irains may come at any time from either direction.
 Follow these rules when crossing railroad tracks.